-As an assistant professor in the Department of Medicine, Dr. Blumenthal educates medical and pharmacy students, internal medicine residents and infectious disease fellows.
+As an associate professor in the Department of Medicine, Dr. Blumenthal educates medical and pharmacy students, internal medicine residents and infectious disease fellows.
 She conducts research at the AntiViral Research Center at UC San Diego School of Medicine, acting as a lead investigator and co-investigator of studies related to PrEP and HIV screening in vulnerable populations.
 Her work has been published in Clinical Infectious Diseases and the Encyclopedia of AIDS.

 Dr. Blumenthal is actively involved in community HIV prevention and education efforts.
 She is a guest lecturer at San Diego City College and frequently gives talks in the community about HIV, sexual health and prevention.
 She serves on medical staff at yearly weekend retreats designed to encourage and empower HIV-infected and affected children and adults and is an advisory board member of the Laurel Foundation Trans Camp for Youth.
 She also serves as the medical director for the Chicano Federation Beehive Project, a project that studies HIV prevention and resources specifically in the San Diego area.